 There are just 3 days of celebration, but the event has plenty of things to do, like a parade, contests and competitions, a carnival, and even a ball!

-Experience some traditional Oktoberfest festivities at the Lederhosen Games where you can watch Stein races(competitors race while carrying beer steins to try and fill the barrel faster than their opponents) stein holdings(traditional Bavarian strength contest), barrel roll( teams rolling empty wooden barrels around a course with the fastest time winning), and more.
+Experience some traditional Oktoberfest festivities at the Lederhosen Games where you can watch Beer Stein races(competitors race while carrying beer steins to try and fill the barrel faster than their opponents) stein holdings(traditional Bavarian strength contest), barrel roll (teams rolling empty wooden barrels around a course with the fastest time winning), and more.

-3. Oktoberfest of Fredericksburg, Texas
+3. Octoberfest of Fredericksburg, Texas

 Fredericksburg is about 70 – 75 miles northwest of San Antonio and southwest of Austin.
 It celebrates its rich German heritage with plenty of dancing, oom-pah(a genre of Germanic music), domestic and imported beer, sauerkraut, pretzels, and more.

 Some of Fredericksburg’s events include Waltz and Yodel Contests, Hauptstrasse Chicken Dance, an OkTubaFest, keg tapping, and stein hoists.
 Want to burn off the calories of all that beer and pretzels?
-Walk or run in the Oktoberfest Kraut Run.
+Walk or run in the Octoberfest Kraut Run.

 Make sure to visit a spirit distillery, brewery, and a winery to fully experience Fredericksburg!